jrosebr1/pyemotionwheel/README.md

 ## Usage

-Here's how to utilize each of the public methods in the `EmotionWheel` class.
+Here's how to utilize each of the public methods in the `EmotionWheel` class, along with a few common use patterns.

 ### Instantiate the emotion wheel